ReviewMyContract.aiReview My Contract

 Even legally sophisticated parties make predictable mistakes when signing NDAs.
 Understanding these mistakes allows you to avoid them.

 Mistake 1: Signing Without Reading.
 The most common mistake.
 NDA fatigue — the experience of receiving hundreds of NDAs in a professional career — leads to perfunctory review or rubber-stamping.
-The signature block language above is not mere formality: courts treat signed NDAs as presumptively read and understood, regardless of whether the signer actually read them.
+The signature block language above is not mere formality: courts treat signed NDAs as presumptively read and understood, regardless of whether the signer actually did.
+Courts have declined to void signed NDAs on grounds of failure to read in the absence of fraud, duress, or mutual mistake.
 Take 15-20 minutes to review any NDA before signing.
-For NDAs above a certain value threshold (e.g., before sharing IP worth more than $10,000), consider legal review.
+For NDAs before sharing IP worth more than $10,000, consider legal review.

 Mistake 2: Not Carving Out Prior Knowledge.
-The receiving party often fails to document information it already knew before signing the NDA.
-This matters because the prior knowledge exclusion — information in the receiving party's possession before the disclosure — typically requires written documentation predating the NDA.
-If you have files, notes, presentations, or code that predate the NDA and overlap with what you will receive, identify and timestamp those materials before the NDA is signed.
+The receiving party often fails to document information it already possessed before signing the NDA.
+The prior knowledge exclusion — information in the receiving party's possession before disclosure — typically requires written documentation predating the NDA.
+If you have files, notes, presentations, or code that predate the NDA and overlap with what you will receive, identify and timestamp those materials before signing.
 Email confirmation to yourself or third-party documentation works.
-Failing to document prior knowledge leaves you unable to assert the exclusion later.
+Failing to document prior knowledge leaves you unable to assert the exclusion in a later dispute.

 Mistake 3: Failing to Track What Was Disclosed.
 Receiving parties frequently fail to maintain records of what confidential information they received, when, and from whom.
 This creates compliance risk when the NDA terminates: you cannot certify destruction of materials you have not tracked.
-It also creates evidentiary risk in a dispute: without records, the disclosing party can assert that any overlap between your subsequent work and their confidential information represents misappropriation, and you have no documentation to rebut the claim.
-Implement a basic tracking system — a folder, a log, a designated email thread — for confidential information received under any NDA.
+It also creates evidentiary risk: without records, the disclosing party can assert that any overlap between your subsequent work and their confidential information represents misappropriation, and you have no documentation to rebut the claim.
+Implement a basic tracking system — a designated folder, a log, a dedicated email thread — for confidential information received under any NDA.

-Mistake 4: Sharing NDA-Covered Information with Employees or Contractors Without Proper Protection.
-Most NDAs permit disclosure to employees and contractors who "need to know" — but require those individuals to be bound by confidentiality obligations at least as protective as the NDA itself.
-Verbally telling an employee about confidential project details without a written confidentiality agreement with that employee creates a compliance gap: the employee has no contractual confidentiality obligation, and the disclosing party under the NDA can claim that the receiving party failed to properly restrict disclosure.
-Ensure all internal personnel with NDA-covered access have written agreements in place.
+Mistake 4: Sharing NDA-Covered Information Without Proper Employee/Contractor Protection.
+Most NDAs permit disclosure to employees and contractors who "need to know" — but require those individuals to be bound by written confidentiality obligations at least as protective as the NDA.
+Verbally sharing confidential information with employees without a written confidentiality agreement creates a compliance gap: those employees have no contractual obligation, and the disclosing party can claim the receiving party failed to properly restrict disclosure.
+Ensure all internal personnel with NDA-covered access have signed written confidentiality agreements before they receive access.
+This includes interns, part-time contractors, and advisors.

 Mistake 5: Assuming the NDA Covers IP Ownership.
 An NDA governs confidentiality — it does not address who owns work product created during the engagement.
-A consultant who signs an NDA before starting a project, but no services agreement or IP assignment, has no contractual basis for claiming work-for-hire on IP created during the engagement (the employer does not automatically own contractor IP without an express assignment).
-And the NDA does not provide protection against IP ownership claims from the other side.
-IP ownership must be addressed in a separate agreement.
+A consultant who signs an NDA before starting a project, but no services agreement or IP assignment, has no contractual basis for claiming work-for-hire on IP created during the engagement, and the NDA provides no protection against IP ownership claims from the other side.
+IP ownership must be addressed in a separate work-for-hire or IP assignment agreement.
+Conflating NDA protection with IP ownership protection is one of the most costly mistakes consultants make.

 Mistake 6: Treating an NDA as a Non-Compete.
-Some parties sign NDAs believing they prohibit the receiving party from competing — they do not, unless specific non-compete language is included.
 An NDA protects specific confidential information from disclosure; it does not prevent the receiving party from working in the same industry, soliciting similar clients, or developing competing products using independently acquired knowledge.
-The distinction is consequential: misunderstanding an NDA as a broader competitive restriction can cause the disclosing party to believe they have protections they do not.
+Some parties sign NDAs believing they prohibit competition — they do not unless specific non-compete or non-solicitation language is expressly included.
+The distinction is consequential: misunderstanding an NDA as a broader competitive restriction can cause the disclosing party to believe they have protections they do not, and may cause the receiving party to over-comply by avoiding legitimate activities.

 What to Do

-Implement three practices for every NDA you sign: (1) Create a timestamped record of all materials you possessed before signing — email yourself a summary or a directory listing if files are relevant.
-(2) Designate a specific folder or log for tracking confidential information received under the NDA — this is your compliance documentation and your defense in any future dispute.
-(3) Ensure all internal personnel who will access NDA-covered information have signed written confidentiality agreements with your organization before they receive access.
+Implement three practices for every NDA you sign: (1) Create a timestamped record of all materials you possessed before signing — email yourself a summary or directory listing if files are relevant.
+(2) Designate a specific folder or log for tracking all confidential information received — this is your compliance documentation and your defense in any future dispute.
+(3) Calendar the NDA's expiration date with a reminder to execute return-and-destruction obligations.
+These three practices cost almost nothing and eliminate the most common sources of NDA compliance failure.

 Frequently Asked Questions About NDAs